Donna Sue Davis (Courtesy photo Sioux City Police Department)

 Chief of Detectives Harry J. Gibbons — who has filled many notebooks and obsessed for nearly 15 years over Donna Sue’s unsolved murder — dies.
 It is rumored he spent his final days in a mental health facility, cutting out paper dolls.

-The above information was culled from dozens of Sioux City Journal archives, the Sioux City Police Department, and other sources.
+The above information was culled from dozens of Sioux City Journal archives, The Council Bluffs Daily Nonpareil, the Sioux City Police Department, and other sources.

-If you have any information about the unsolved murder of Donna Sue Davis, please contact the Sioux City Police Department at (712) 279-6390.
+If you have any information about Donna Sue Davis’ unsolved murder please contact the Sioux City Police Department at (712) 279-6390.

 Copyright © 2014 Iowa Cold Cases, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.